 - 1. The student should first inform the instructor of the course of the issue in an attempt to resolve this matter.
 If the course is taught by a Teaching Assistant, Graduate Student, or Part-Time instructor, their faculty supervisor should also be informed of this matter.
 The student should bring this issue to the attention of the instructor in a timely matter and should maintain a record of interactions that occurred with the instructor regarding the matter in question.
-The course instructor should take necessary steps to address the concern raised by the student in a timely matter and should maintain a record of the interactions that occurred should maintain a record of the interactions that occurred with the student in a timely matter. - 2.
+The course instructor should take necessary steps to address the concern raised by the student in a timely matter and should maintain a record of the student in a timely matter. - 2.
 If, after reasonable attempts to resolve the matter, the matter is not resolved in a manner that is deemed to be acceptable to the student, the student retains the right to file a grievance.
 This grievance is to be filed with the Department Chair in the form of a written document that can be submitted via email or campus mail.
 This document should include the following: - a.
 Student's name - b.
 Student contact information (email, address, telephone number) - c.
 Information on the course for which the grievance applies (course title, course number, instructor name) - d.
 A copy of the course syllabus that was provided to the student by the instructor - e.
 Detailed description of the grievance and additional information the student feels is pertinent to this matter.